Newport Transporter Bridge: Refurbishment

 The bridge was shut down in 1985 because of wear and tear.
 Following a £3 million refurbishment, it reopened in 1995.
 Service was suspended again in December 2008 with the bridge facing a £2 million repair bill. £1.225 million was spent on refurbishment, financed by grants from the Welsh Government, Newport City Council and Cadw.
 It re-opened on 30 July 2010.
 The bridge was closed on 16 February 2011, because of operational problems, but re-opened again on 4 June.

+It is currently closed until late 2026 for extensive repairs.
+In August 2026 a Council spokesman stated that the bridge would not open until 2027 following challenging renovations.

 Appearances in popular media

 The transporter bridge provided the setting for some scenes in the 1959 British crime drama film Tiger Bay, which was set in Cardiff and therefore gave audiences the impression that the bridge was in Cardiff and not Newport.
-The bridge also appears in an early scene in the 1972 experimental film The Other Side of the Underneath by Jane Arden and features extensively in the 1996 video for the song "Talk to Me" by Newport band 60 Ft.
+The bridge features extensively in the 1996 video for the song "Talk to Me" by Newport band 60 Ft.
 Dolls.

 Visitor centre

 The Visitor Centre is located on the west bank and features exhibits on the history of the bridge, its construction and other transporter bridges around the world.
 The centre has a painting of David Pearce, the former undefeated Welsh and British Heavyweight Boxing Champion 1983–1985.
 Pearce used to run up the steps of the Transporter Bridge during his training.
-The centre is generally open at weekends, but it is currently closed until Summer 2024, while extensive restoration of the bridge structure is performed and a new visitor centre is constructed.
+The centre is generally open at weekends, but it is currently closed while extensive restoration of the bridge structure is performed and a new visitor centre is constructed.